 Alanna Huck-Scarry is a visual artist who makes three-dimensional, abstract, self-portraiture.
 Through her work, Huck-Scarry seeks to bridge the gap between abstract and non-objective visual art.
-Her visual outcomes are determined by form, movement, space, and so on that directly relate to her body.
+Her visual outcomes are determined by form, movement, and space that relate directly to her body.
 In this way, her work is not about identity but a solely objective stance on the human form.
 This both personal and impersonal exploration is intended to be a lifelong endeavor; as Huck-Scarry’s body changes with time, so will her work.

 Most recently Huck-Scarry has extended her definition of self-portraiture to include an exploration of memory and place.